PartIR: Composing SPMD Partitioning Strategies for Machine Learning: Background

-\paragraph{A note on scale} Although the illustrating example was small, a typical ML model contains thousands of tensor operations (e.g., dot-products, convolutions, gather and scatter ops, and more) and control flow (e.g., conditionals and loops).
-A full training step, including back-propagation and optimizer, can reach 10-100k operations and have thousands of multi-dimensional array arguments for model parameters and optimizer state.
-A good API should not burden the user with a decision per operation or function argument.
+\paragraph{A note on scale} A large ML model may contain +100k of tensors and operations on them (e.g., dot-products, convolutions, scatter ops, control-flow operations, and more).
+A good API should not burden the user with a decision per tensor or operation.